-3 - Manuela Veloso: What's the role of Multi-Agent Systems in finance?
+3 - Manuela Veloso, JP Morgan: What's the role of Multi-Agent Systems in finance?

 Dr. Manuela Veloso, head of the Artificial Intelligence Research Lab at J.P.
 Morgan and Herb Simon University Professor at Carnegie Mellon, talked to Monte about the role multi-agent systems play in both robotics and finance, as well as her thoughts on machine learning explainability.
 Learn more about AI Research at JP Morgan here, or read their recent paper about Prediction in Multiplex Networks if you're looking for the real nitty-gritty.